13176443/PasswordGenerator/README.md

 ## Project Management Tools and Techniques

 The tools we used to manage our project is GitHub and OneDrive.
 By using GitHub we’re able to push our python code and documentation onto our repository.
-With a repository, we can easily push & commit any changes and modifications and upload any files onto our repository at any time.
+With a repository, we can easily push & commit any changes and modifications, as well as upload any files onto our repository at any time.
 Having a GitHub repository allows for a centralization and collaboration platform needed for our team.
 We used OneDrive for the team members to share and collaborate on writing documentation for our software project.
 OneDrive allows for multiple people to work on the same document in real-time.

 # Documentation

 ## Developer Documentation

-Detailed explanation of the code and architecture, aimed at future developers who might work on or maintain the project.
+Our developer documentation is located here: [Developer-Documentation](https://github.com/13176443/PasswordGenerator/blob/main/Developer%20Documentation.pdf)

 ## User Documentation